BaaltRodrigo/baaltrodrigo/README.md

 # Rodrigo Pizarro - aka BaaltRodrigo 👾
 I'm Rodrigo from Chile.
 I create some APIs and some Web Apps at my work using JavaScript, VUE and Laravel.
 I enjoy learning new stuff that improve my work.

 In charge of digital and technological evolution on [Facilita][facilita].
-A Chilean company that helps anothers companies to keep tracking of their monetary flow and financials.
+A Chilean company that helps others to keep tracking of their employees and salaries.

 Some interest in georeference.
 Actually, with plans to do a personal project related to this.